keremoktar/keremoktar.github.io/docs/paperpile.md

+---
+layout: default
+title: Kerem Oktar — Annotated Reading List
+description: An annotated list of favorite papers and books in cognitive science, psychology, and statistics.
+---

 # Some Words are Worth a Thousand Pictures.
 This is a growing, alphabetically ordered list of some of my favorite papers/books, and why I think you should read them.